Norman Bedard: Transition: From Norman Iceberg to Norman Bedard

 Norman Bedard performing with Robert Consoli (right) in 1992.

 In the early '90s, American music industry executives strongly advised him to change his name in order to avoid any confusion with new rap artists Ice-T, Ice Cube and Vanilla Ice.
 However, with a strong gay following, Bedard decided to keep using his stage name, performing notably at the 1992 Los Angeles Gay Pride, the notorious Whisky a Go Go, as well as Prince’s Glam Slam, backed by dancers Viktor Manoel (from David Bowie’s 'Glass Spider' tour), Luca Tommassini and Carrie Ann Inaba (from Madonna’s 'Girlie Show' tour).
 He also performed acoustic sets with American actor Robert Consoli on guitar.

 Ending a series of concerts with a five-piece rock band at The Roxy Theatre in Los Angeles, Bedard’s actual last appearance under the name Norman Iceberg was on the syndicated TV show Sheena Metal's Freakin' Rock Review in 1993.
 He also recorded as Norman Joseph in 1994 before deciding to go back to using Norman Bedard, his last birth name.

-Committed to his craft, and now on his own, Norman Bedard continued writing songs, working with collaborators such as Kevin Komoda (Rational Youth, Sarah McLachlan), and self-produced several pre-prod albums not available commercially, which revealed a more subdued side.
+Committed to his craft, Norman Bedard continued writing songs, working with collaborators such as Kevin Komoda (Rational Youth, Sarah McLachlan), and self-produced several pre-prod albums not available commercially, which revealed a more subdued side.
 Bedard’s newer material, recorded in various studios, offered the sound of a simple and mature man embracing life.
 With his goal of easing our souls, he termed his new music "zen pop".

 In November 2007, Norman announced via his website that a brand new album scheduled for release in 2008 was in the works.
 The album was confirmed to be titled Vital on March 9, 2009, with a release date set for Spring 2009.
 Vital, and a remastered version of We Act were both released simultaneously on July 15, 2009.
 "Wonderful" was the first single from Vital, released on March 2, 2010.
 Also released on the same date was Norman Iceberg's "Crawl" (Alternate Version), originally recorded in the 1990s at Men Without Hats’ home studio.